 Putting pencil to paper is the best way to learn proper Geometric Tolerancing for MBD (Why did we drop the D?
 Find out in the course!).
 Work through examples together, both on paper and using 3D CAD software, with the focus on functional design requirements guiding your Datum Reference Frame selection and constraint.

 Understand the purpose and benefits of MBE for organizations leveraging 3D annotated models.
 Spoiler: MBE is not one size fits all.

 - Standards adoption – why and which ones

 Understand the importance and functionality of Data Packages throughout the product lifecycle to capture Design, Manufacturing, and Quality (Inspection) intent.
 Expand Product Information into a unique 3-plan system.

-- G&T for Design (modeling), Manufacturing (work instructions), and Inspection (plans)
+- Geometric Tolerancing for Design (modeling), Manufacturing (work instructions), and Inspection (quality plans)

 - Technical Data Package components